 Make the Dressing

-- In a large bowl, place 1 quart good=quality mayonnaise like Hellmann's.
+In a large bowl, place 1-quart good-quality mayonnaise such as Hellmann's.
 Add the creamed garlic, 1/2 cup half-and-half and 1 tablespoon dry sherry (not cooking wine).
 Mix well.

-- Transfer to airtight container(s) and let the flavors develop at least 24 hours before using.
+Transfer to an airtight container(s) and let the flavors develop at least 24 hours before using.
 The dressing will keep, refrigerated, for at least 2 weeks.